- Travel Home

 The historic mining village itself is worth a detour, with a long line of shops, restaurants and cafes and unusual events like an annual snow-carving competition that attracts international artists.

-Two blocks from Breckenridge’s historic Main Street, the Fireside Inn (two blocks from Main Street; +1 970 453 6456; dorms from $31 and doubles from $75; www.firesideinn.com) offers cozy, inexpensive doubles, family rooms and dorm-style accommodations.
+Two blocks from Breckenridge’s historic Main Street, the Fireside Inn (114 North French St.; +1 970 453 6456; dorms from $31 and doubles from $75) offers cozy, inexpensive doubles, family rooms and dorm-style accommodations.
 Come evening, skiers gather to swap slope stories in the hot tub or over tea by the fireplace.

 Sandwiched between Breckenridge and Vail on I-70, Copper Mountain has a lot to live up to.
 But with four challenging high-altitude back bowls, beautifully spaced glades and Tucker Mountain, a backcountry-like area serviced by a free snowcat, it measures up with style.